mcoto/agents-for-timeseries-forecasting/README.md

 # 🤖 AI Agents for Time Series Forecasting
+Repository for collaborative research on using AI agents to analyze and forecast time series data.
-See CONTRIBUTING.md for contribution workflow and technical guidelines.
+See CONTRIBUTING.md for guidelines on adding features and modules.